syncfusion-content/ej2-vue-docs/ej2-vue/block-editor/getting-started.md

 ## Add Syncfusion<sup style="font-size:70%">&reg;</sup> Vue component

-Follow the below steps to add the Vue BlockEditor component using `Composition API` or `Options API`:
+Follow the below steps to add the Vue Block Editor component using `Composition API` or `Options API`:

 1\.
-First, import and register the BlockEditor component in the `script` section of the **src/App.vue** file.
+First, import and register the Block Editor component in the `script` section of the **src/App.vue** file.
 If you are using the `Composition API`, you should add the `setup` attribute to the `script` tag to indicate that Vue will be using the `Composition API`.

 {% tabs %}
 {% highlight html tabtitle="Composition API (~/src/App.vue)" %}